 The trick to turning your feline into your fitness buddy is to tap into her prey drive.
-That way, she’ll think all the moving around the two of you are doing is about hunting, not burning calories and stretching muscles, explains Jill Archibald, feline agility coordinator for The Cat Fanciers’ Association.
+That way, she’ll think all the moving around the two of you are doing is about hunting, not burning calories, and stretching muscles, explains Jill Archibald, feline agility coordinator for The Cat Fanciers’ Association.
 Talk with your vet to make sure your cat is ready for a ramped-up exercise routine and then enlist your cat to help you get moving around the house.

 Play Chase With a Feather Teaser

 Pick a time when your cat is naturally more energized — early in the a.m. is good.
 Then grab a wand with feathers dangling off the end.
 Go with one that has a mix of bright colors; the more contrast there is, the more eye-catching it is for her, Archibald says.
-“Don’t just starting running with it and expect her to follow; lure her into a chase by placing the feathers on the floor near her and weaving them around slowly in her line of vision.”
+“Don’t just start running with it and expect her to follow; lure her into a chase by placing the feathers on the floor near her and weaving them around slowly in her line of vision.”
 When she goes to pounce, pull it away; it’ll charge her hunting instinct.
 Start running in circles or up and down a hallway, teasing her with the feathers for 10 to 15 minutes.
-You’ll break a sweat, and she’ll probably feel like queen of the jungle.
+You’ll break a sweat, and she’ll probably feel like the queen of the jungle.

 Have Her Fetch a Ball or Toy

 Fetch isn’t just for dogs.
 The game takes advantage of your cat’s penchant for “catching” prey and dropping it at your feet, a show of appreciation for her favorite human.
 Tease her with her favorite toy to get her excited, and then hurl or slide it across the floor.
 Your throwing arm gets a workout, and she gets to bring the toy back to you and gift you with her catch.
 Win-win!